partykit/partykit/packages/partysocket/README.md

   // add an optional id to identify the client,
   // if not provided, a random id will be generated
   id: "some-connection-id"
-  // if used from Node, you need to pass a WebSocket polyfill imported from `ws`
+  // optional: if used from node.js, you need to pass the WebSocket polyfill imported from `ws`
   // WebSocket: WS
 });